Lloyd Hesketh Bamford-Hesketh: Career

 Gwrych Castle was built by Lloyd as a memorial to his mother and her ancestors much to his own designs.
 As a Fellow of the Society of Antiquaries, he took a keen interest in medieval architecture, art and archaeology.
 There is clear evidence that the castle was complete by the time he married Lady Emily in 1825 as there were no references to the marriage in the heraldic glass at Gwrych Castle.

 Personal life

-In 1825, Bamford-Hesketh married Lady Emily Esther Ann Lygon (1800–1873), the youngest daughter of the 1st Earl of Beauchamp.
+In 1825, Bamford-Hesketh married Lady Emily Esther Ann Lygon (1800–1873), the youngest daughter of the 1st Earl Beauchamp.
 Together, they were the parents of: